Security analysis of orthogonal state attack on a high-speed quantum key distribution system

 Here we employ the analytical approach proposed by~Ref.~\cite{youpian} to evaluate the lower bound of $Y_1$ and the upper bound of $e_1$.
 Based on~\cref{equ.rate}, the key rate under the ideal muted attack can be obtained as indicated by the red dotted line in~\cref{fig:key}.

-When Eve injects the hacking pulse into the channel, the probability that Bob successfully receives the signal-state photon is $25\%$.
-This probability is halved compared to $50\%$ of correct basis selection in the absence of the attack.
-The key rate with attack is half that without attack (blue solid line) in short transmission distance.
-Furthermore, the presence of the attack allows to increase the transmission distance by $36~\kilo\meter$.
-This is because, in the absence of attacks, channel loss significantly reduces the the count of signal photons over long distances, and dark counts lead to increase in QBER.
-However, when the system is under attack, the overall dark count rate decreases, resulting in longer transmission distance.

-In the practical scenario, due to the limited extinction ratio of the polarizing beam splitter (PBS), there is a probability that the hacking pulse leaks photons to the non-muted SPAD when Bob and Eve choose the same basis.
-We tested the extinction ratio of the PBS using a method that cascaded two PBSs, which yielded the extinction ratio of approximately $43~\deci\bel$.
-When Bob's $\ket{V}$ detector receives 300 photons, there is $1.5\%$ probability that one photon is leaked to the $\ket{H}$ detector, denoted $i_L=0.015$.
+In the practical scenario, we calculate the bit rate with the extinction ratio of PBS being $43~\si{\decibel}$, when Bob's $\ket{V}$ detector receives 300 photons, there is $1.5\%$ probability that one photon is leaked to the $\ket{H}$ detector, denoted $n_L=0.015$.
 If Eve guesses wrongly about the quantum state, the leaked photons increase the QBER.
 The residual response probability of the non-muted detector attributed to the attack, is given by